Nossa Senhora da Favela

 Date: 2020/2021

-The Project Nossa Senhora da Favela (Our Lady of the Slam) had some special requirements:
+The Project Nossa Senhora da Favela (Our Lady of the Slum) had some special requirements:

 1.- To create a representation of a divine being, as a Virgin or Saint..